fabinhojorge/OCR_web/README.md

 It´s the wrapper to communicate with the Tesseract library (C/C++ code).
 So, the next step is to install the Tesseract itself.

-For this follow the below instructions for each SO:
+For this, please follow the below instructions for your SO:
 * [Windows](https://github.com/UB-Mannheim/tesseract/wiki)
 * [Mac and Linux](https://github.com/tesseract-ocr/tesseract/wiki)